 About the Author

-This letter, to my professor of design process, described the development of my philosophy and my drive to democratize political and economic power.
+This letter, to a professor of design process, Phil Harding, described the development of my philosophy and my drive to democratize political and economic power.

 Many years ago I left Oberlin College because it wasn't helping me to investigate directly enough the questions I, and many other teens, felt were paramount.
 The central one was "What is the purpose of life, my life in particular?"
 By asking acquaintances a series of "Why do you value that?" questions, I found that all value systems have unreasoning end points, either a loop or a stone wall.

-It seemed to me then that the purpose of life was happiness, as it is variously defined.
+Then it seemed to me that the purpose of life was happiness, as it is variously defined.
 One may define it as pleasure / pain maximization (or S & M) or surrender to God's will (or to the war game) or any other way of meeting a core set of values.

-The key question then is: "Emphasizing which values will most likely lead to my/our happiness?"
-It seems likely that the values should be congruent with most human needs and predisposition's, the laws of nature and of spirit.
+The key question then is: “Emphasizing which values will most likely lead to my/our happiness?”
+It seems likely that the values should match most human needs and desires, the laws of nature and of spirit.
 We may decide to subdue or change some of our animal nature but we don't want to fight God or nature any more than we have to.

 Yes, this brings me back to where we all started, but it leaves me freer to knowingly pick which urges to be sensitive to, freer to try various lifestyles, freer to accept or reject, as friends, people with different points of view, and freer to let it all ride.